United Belgian States: Politics

 The United Belgian States was a confederal republic of eight provinces which had their own governments, were sovereign and independent, and were governed directly by the Sovereign Congress (Congrès souverain; Soevereine Congres), the confederal government.
 The Sovereign Congress was seated in Brussels and consisted of representatives of each of the eight provinces.
-Henri Van der Noot served in the capacity of Prime Minister, retaining the title of minister plenipotentiary having previously held the title of minister plenipotentiary of Brabant (Ministre Plénipotentiaire du Brabant).
+Henri Van der Noot served in the capacity of Head of government, retaining the title of minister plenipotentiary having previously held the title of minister plenipotentiary of Brabant (Ministre Plénipotentiaire du Brabant).

 Brabant Revolution

-In 1789, a church-inspired popular revolt broke out in reaction to the emperor's centralizing and anticlerical policies.
+In 1789, a church-inspired popular revolt broke out in reaction to the Emperor's centralizing and anticlerical policies.
 Two factions appeared: the Statists who opposed the reforms, and the Vonckists named for Jan Frans Vonck who initially supported the reforms but then joined the opposition, due to the clumsy way in which the reforms were carried out.

-The uprising started in Brabant, which in January 1789 declared that it no longer recognized the emperor's rule.
+The uprising started in Brabant, which in January 1789 declared that it no longer recognized the Emperor's rule.
 The leader of the Statisten faction, Henri Van der Noot, crossed the border into the Dutch Republic and raised a small army in Breda in Staats-Brabant, the northern (Dutch Republic) part of Brabant.

 In October, he invaded Brabant and captured Turnhout, defeating the Austrians in the Battle of Turnhout on 27 October.
 Ghent was taken on 13 November, and on 17 November the governors Albert Casimir and Maria Christina fled Brussels.
 The remains of the imperial forces withdrew behind the citadel walls of Luxembourg and Antwerp.

 Van der Noot now declared Brabant independent, and all the other provinces of the Austrian Netherlands (except Luxembourg) soon followed suit.
 On 11 January 1790 they signed a pact, establishing a confederation under the name Verenigde Nederlandse Staten / États-Belgiques-Unis (United Belgian States) and a governing body known as the Sovereign Congress.
 The Dutch Act of Abjuration in 1581 and the American Declaration of Independence in 1776 served as models for the Declaration of Independence of Flanders and some of the other provinces between November 1789 and early 1790.
 Shortly afterwards, the Articles of Confederation served as a model for the Treaty of the United Belgian States of 11 January 1790.

 Independently, in 1789, a revolution had broken out in Liège.
 The revolutionaries established a republic which joined the United Belgian States in a semblance of an alliance.

 Realizing the fragility of the new state, Van der Noot approached foreign states for support and suggested a unification with the Dutch Republic, with little success.
 Furthermore, the Statist and Vonckist factions were in constant conflict, bordering on civil war.